ThreatConnect-Inc/threatconnect-developer-docs/docs/python/groups/documents/crud/update.rst

     documents = tc.documents()

     owner = 'Example Community'
-    # create an empty Document
+    # create a Document with an updated name
     document = documents.add('Updated Document', owner)
     # set the ID of the new Document to the ID of the existing Document you want to update
     document.set_id(123456)